LayZeeDK/ngx-decorators/README.md

 ## Caveats
 Do not use a custom component decorator for your root component, i.e.
 `AppComponent` unless you are using Node.js version 9 or newer.

+## Attributions
+Thank you [Mahmoud Abduljawad](https://github.com/AjawadMahmoud) for your support, ideation and testing.